 The State of Sandus has had several ongoing policies, programs, and projects.
 Many of these are motivated by the Sandum Philosophy and Sandum Political Theories and have to do with economic and sociocultural affairs.
 The Founding Law sets forth basic policies that the State of Sandus ought to follow, though this page is dedicated to the specific policies that the Central People’s Government has created for the betterment of Sandum society and the Sandum People.

-Current Policies, Programs, and Projects:
+Current Policies and Long-term Plans, Programs, and Projects:

 - Philia Plan for the Major Societal Shift: This plan seeks to turn Sandum government and policy towards cultural subjects once more, to reduce the energy required to keep Sandus active, and to reduce the administrative need for the Office of the Sôgmô by creating ministries and other individual chargé(e)s d’affaires.
 It has seven sections to deal with these broad matters.